Personalization in Loyalty Program is the Key to Business Success

 Transparency is key

 In 2018, a study by DMA showcased that nearly 60% of people in the US were ‘data pragmatists’, willing to share their data on a case-by-case basis, depending on the benefits.
 Therefore, consumers are ready to share data if there are evident benefits to them doing so.
-The same study also indicates that globally, customers want far more transparency when it comes to their data so that there is a degree of trust towards the organizations that use the data.
+The same study also indicates that globally, customers want far more transparency when it comes to their data so that there is a degree of trust toward the organizations that use the data.

 So even while revamping your loyalty program to serve customers better, they must understand that you are leveraging the data they provide to do so.
 Even more critically, they need to trust your brand to use these insights transparently.